sutormin94/Gyrase_Topo-Seq/README.md

 Script compares data from Cfx and RifCfx (conditions with transcription inhibited with rifampicin) experiments.
 It identifies GCSs shared between datasets, computes whether the signal (N3E) goes up or down as a response for transcription inhibition.
-Also it analysis shared GCSs that fall into BIMEs or DS regions of rRNA operons to be associated with signal increase or decrease.
+Also it analyzes shared GCSs that fall into BIMEs or DS regions of rRNA operons to be associated with signal increase or decrease.

 **Requirements:** python 3